Schloss Johannisberg: Designs by Georg Moller

 In the first half of the 19th century, Johannisberg became a destination for the emerging Rhine tourism; visitors enjoyed the famous wine right on the castle terrace.
 Even today, the wine bar remains in this location, surrounded by vine-covered pergolas, espaliered fig trees, and a chestnut-lined avenue.
 The German artist Carl Hemerlein from Mainz created a book of watercolor drawings depicting Schloss Johannisberg, which he prepared for Prince Metternich.
 This work is now in the Metternich collections at Kynžvart.

 Johannisberg Drawings by Carl Hemerlein

 The library in Kynzvart Castle has a map with watercolor drawings by Carl Hemerlein from the 1840s.
-Professor Wolfram Siemann of the Ludwig Maximilian University of Munich published about these drawings in his biography on Prince Metternich.
+Professor Wolfram Siemann of LMU Munich published about these drawings in his biography on Prince Metternich.